Ryo-viudsc/IntermittentFastingApp/README.md

 ## About The Project
 <br/>
 As the lockdown continues, many people are facing the problem of weight gain.
-I believe that one reason is simply because it has been a sedentary time, without much movement, as well as from the stress of sitting at home all the time.
+I believe that one reason is simply because it has been a sedentary time, without much movement.
-So, I ended up finding intermittent fasting quite beneficial and decided to build this app for a sedentary life style these days.
+So, I ended up finding intermittent fasting quite beneficial and decided to build this app.

 <br/>
 <h2>Main functionalities of this project are the following: </h2>